Bash Reference Manual

 Taken from man pages but reworded, rearranged and examples to make it so even I can see how to do something with bash!

-A user interface, command language interpreter,
+A user interface, command language interpreter, a macro processor

 - Command Line Editing